-Class Teachers shall ensure that:
+Teachers/Technicians shall ensure that:

-- They have read, understand and abide by the content of the Department Health and Safety Policy. - They consult any CLEAPSS Model Risk Assessments or special risk assessments that have been provided/produced by the employer, and adjust them as necessary for the class and circumstances of the particular lesson. - Pupils operating machinery/equipment are issued with and wear the appropriate personal protective equipment in accordance with the risk assessment for the machine/equipment. - Pupils do not operate the following woodworking machinery: - Circular Saw - Surface Planer/Thicknesser - > Single Spindle Moulding Machine - Pupils using equipment are adequately supervised.
+- They have read, understand and abide by the content of the School's Health and Safety Policy. - They consult any CLEAPSS Model Risk Assessments or special risk assessments that have been provided/produced by the employer, and adjust them as necessary for the class and circumstances of the particular lesson.

+- Pupils operating machinery/equipment are issued with and wear the appropriate protective equipment in accordance with the risk assessment for the machine/equipment. - Pupils do not operate the following woodworking machinery: - Circular Saw - Surface Planer/Thicknesser - Single Spindle Moulding Machine - · Pupils using equipment are adequately supervised.

-5.3 Physical Education
+5.3 Physical Education, School Sport and Physical Activity

-Curriculum Leader (AHT) shall ensure that:
+The PE Leader shall ensure that:

-A Physical Education Department Health & Safety Policy is developed and maintained, documenting the arrangements that are in place within the Department.
+- A Physical Education Policy is developed and maintained, documenting the arrangements that are in place within the Department.
 This is to be read in conjunction with the school's General Health & Safety Policy.
-The Policy should be provided to all members of staff working within the Department on a recorded basis.

-- Supervising Teachers have the appropriate qualification/training for the activities taught as outlined in the afPE Publication: Safe Practice in Physical Education, School Sport and Physical Activity (2020). - Risk Assessments are undertaken for activities within Physical Education, School Sport and Physical Activity.
+The Policy should be provided to all members of staff working within school. - Supervising Teachers have the appropriate qualification/training for the activities taught as outlined in the Association for Physical Education (APE) Publication: Safe Practice in Physical Education, School Sport and Physical Activity (2020). - Risk Assessments are undertaken for activities within Physical Education, School Sport and Physical Activity.
 Guidance (Risk Assessment in Physical Education for St Helens Schools) produced by the LA for reference has been issued to all schools. - Gym equipment is within current test period and adequately maintained and inspected before use.
-The inspection shall be organised on behalf of the school by the school's Property Services Officer. - Pupils using PE equipment are adequately supervised in accordance with the guidance given in the afPE publication. - Checks of goalposts (rugby/football) are being undertaken before use and on a regular basis.
+The inspection shall be organised on behalf of the school by the school's Property Services Officer. - Pupils using PE equipment are adequately supervised in accordance with the guidance given in the APE publication. - Checks of goalposts (rugby/football) are being undertaken before use and on a regular basis.
 Guidelines produced by the Football Association regarding inspection regimes for football posts are issued to all schools.